Biography of Claire E. Lewis

 Lewis is a regular faculty member and program chair for the Indiana Continuing Legal Education Forum (ICLEF).
 For the past several years, she has chaired ICLEF'S Elder Law Institute, Advanced Medicaid Forum, and Advanced Elder Law Forum.
 Lewis is also a regular faculty member for educational seminars presented by the Indianapolis Bar Association (IBA), chairing the Medicaid Updates seminar in both 2002 and 2003 and Long Term Care Updates in 2004 and providing the Medicaid updates segment of its "What’s New?" annual workshop in 2005 and 2006.
 She has also chaired seminars from 2006 through the present for the IBA covering such topics as Medicaid Estate Recovery, the effect of the Deficit Reduction Act on Medicaid eligibility issues, and Special Needs Trusts.
 Lewis has served in an advisory capacity to Medicaid caseworkers throughout the state and trained caseworkers, attorneys, and elder care professionals on Medicaid rules and regulations and other issues impacting older adults.

-Lewis was named a Super Attorney in Elder Law by Indianapolis Monthly magazine for 2005 through 2013 and a Five Star Wealth Manager from 2008 through 2013 by Indianapolis Monthly.
-She was selected by her peers as one of the "Best Lawyers in America" in the area of elder law from 2007 through 2013 as announced by "Best Lawyers" and U.S. News Media Group, the publisher of U.S. News and World Reports and the nation's leading source of rankings and service journalism.
+Lewis was named a Super Attorney in Elder Law by Indianapolis Monthly magazine for 2005 through 2015.
+Lewis was also named one of the Top 25 Women Lawyers in Indiana for 2008 and 2011 by Indianapolis Monthly and a Five Star Wealth Manager from 2008 through 2014 by Indianapolis Monthly.
+She was selected by her peers as one of the "Best Lawyers in America" in the area of elder law from 2007 through 2015 as announced by "Best Lawyers" and U.S. News Media Group, the publisher of U.S. News and World Reports and the nation's leading source of rankings and service journalism.
 Lewis was awarded the Indiana State Bar Foundation’s Law Related Education Award in October of 2005 and received the Indiana State Bar Association’s GP and Solo Practice Hall of Fame Award for 2009.
 Lewis was named most valuable attorney of the year by the Indiana Chapter of the National Academy of Elder Law Attorneys for 2013.

-Lewis was recently approved as a Fellow of Indiana State Bar Foundation.
+Lewis was named as a Fellow of Indiana State Bar Foundation in 2010 and a Master Fellow in 2014.
 Established in 1979, the Fellows are an elite group of Indiana attorneys who demonstrate commitment to the ideals of the Foundation in advancing justice, promoting public understanding of the law, and enhancing the legal professions' performance of its ethical responsibilities.
 Only 1,000 Indiana attorneys are currently members of this select group.
-Lewis also serves as a Fellow of the Indianapolis Bar Foundation.
+In 2012, she was also inducted as a Fellow of the Indianapolis Bar Foundation.